 Allowance for credit losses relating to financing receivables represents our best estimate of the losses inherent in the outstanding portfolio of loans.
 Judgment is required to determine the allowance amounts and whether such amounts are adequate to cover potential credit losses, and periodic reviews are performed to ensure such amounts continue to reflect the best estimate of the losses inherent in the outstanding portfolio of loans.
-We consider many factors in assessing the collectability of the financing receivables, including but not limited to, the age of the amounts due, payment history, creditworthiness and financial condition of the borrower, and the fair value of the collaterals.

-After the adoption of ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, on January 1, 2020 using the modified retrospective transition method, we have developed a forward looking CECL model based on the conditions of collaterals and guarantees for financing receivables, historical experiences, credit quality of the borrowers, current economic conditions and the borrowers' operating results, reasonable and supportable forecasts of future economic conditions, and other factors that may affect its ability to collect from the borrowers.
-The cumulative effect from the adoption as of January 1, 2020 was immaterial to the condensed consolidated financial statements.
+We have developed a forward looking CECL model based on the conditions of collaterals and guarantees for financing receivables, historical experiences, credit quality of the borrowers, current economic conditions and the borrowers' operating results, reasonable and supportable forecasts of future economic conditions, and other factors that may affect its ability to collect from the borrowers.